First released (as a single) by Derek and the Dominos (1970).

 Hit album version re-recorded by Derek and the Dominos (1970).

 Also recorded by Bobby Whitlock (1972).

 From the wiki: “‘Tell the Truth’ was composed primarily by keyboardist Bobby Whitlock, with guitarist Eric Clapton adding the last verse.
 As admirers of Sam and Dave, Clapton and Whitlock styled the song as a ‘call and response’ with the pair singing alternating verses.

 “The original version of ‘Tell the Truth’ was recorded in London on 18 June 1970 during the sessions for George Harrison’s triple album All Things Must Pass.
 Four days before the session, Derek and the Dominos, with Dave Mason as second guitarist, had played ‘Tell the Truth’ at their debut concert, held at London’s Lyceum Ballroom.

 “Clapton subsequently called Robert Stigwood, record executive of RSO, and told him not to issue the original version of ‘Tell the Truth’ as a single.
-In the United States, Atco Records did release the single on 14 September 1970, but the record was soon withdrawn.
+In the United States, Atco Records had already scheduled the London-version to be released on 14 September 1970, but the single was soon withdrawn.
 The Dowd production of the song then appeared as the opening song on side three of the Layla double album, issued in November 1970.

 Derek and the Dominos, “Tell the Truth” album version (1970):